istio/istio.io/content/docs/examples/advanced-gateways/wildcard-https-egress-gateway/index.md

     <title>Wikipedia – Die freie Enzyklopädie</title>
     {{< /text >}}

-1. Check the statistics of the egress gateway's proxy and see a counter that corresponds to our requests to _*.wikipedia.org_.
+1. Check the statistics of the egress gateway's proxy and see a counter that corresponds to your requests to _*.wikipedia.org_.
 If Istio is deployed in the `istio-system` namespace, the command to print the counter is: